Cryvosh/Experiment/README.md

 * Hold SHIFT/LEFT_CTRL to temporarily speed up/slow down
 * Hold [/] to move the near clip plane closer/further

-**General 2D Controls**
+**2D Camera Controls**

 * W/A/S/D to move up/left/down/right
 * Up/down arrows to zoom in/out

-**Tup3D Controls**
+**apps/Tup3D Controls**

 * Press 8/9 to decrement/increment n by 1
 * Hold 7/0 to decrement/increment n repeatedly
+* Set n via console using commands "/nFromFile" or "/nFromObj"

+**apps/General Controls**
+* Press TAB to cycle through shaders in shaders/frag/general

 **Misc Controls**

 * Press ESC to free mouse
-* Press TAB to cycle through shaders
+* Press `/~/tilde to cycle through apps
+* Hold LEFT_ALT to see integer camera coordinates
 * Press R to reset/reload current shader
+* Hold T to see shader time
 * Hold SPACE to show FPS
-* Hold T to see shader time
-* Hold LEFT_ALT to see integer camera coordinates

 **Misc notes**

+* Tup3D.n can be set via commandline using commands `/nFromFile <path>` or `/nFromObj <path>` where `<path>` is optional, eg., `/nFromObj appData/Tup3D/n.obj`.

-* All shader filenames should include one of '2d'/'2D'/'3d'/'3D' to denote which camera type/control scheme is required for that shader.
+* All filenames in shaders/frag/general should include one of '2d'/'2D'/'3d'/'3D' to denote which camera type/control scheme is required for that shader.

 * Shaders can be modified during runtime by simply pressing R to reset/reload the current shader.

-* General-purpose/Tup3D rendering can be toggled in Main.

-* Only shaders in shaders/frag/general will be loaded by General.java.

-* Tup3D.n can be set in code or read from binary file n_val/n.val, which can be modified using a hex editor.

 * Y-axis is up (global space) by convention.